mvolkmann/blog/src/web-dev-tips.md

 In the example below the CSS `color` property of the element with an id of "greeting" is set to "red" in a CSS rule.
-When the "Toggle Color" button is pressed a function is called that gets the current value of that style property and modifies it based on its current value.
+When the "Toggle Color" button is pressed, a function is called that gets the current value of that style property and modifies it based on its current value.

 {% include "_change-css-style-properties.html" %}